nimishsantosh107/Airplay-Receiver/README.md

 * **Team XBMC**: Managed to show a black background for OpenMAX video rendering.
 This code is used in the video renderer.
 License: GNU GPL
 * **Orson Peters and contributors**: An implementation of [Ed25519](https://github.com/orlp/ed25519) signatures.
 Located in `lib/ed25519`, License: ZLIB; Depends on LibTomCrypt, License: Public Domain
 * **Alex Izvorski and contributors**: Wrote [h264bitstream](https://github.com/aizvorski/h264bitstream), a library for manipulation h264 streams.
 Used for reducing delay in the Raspberry Pi video pipeline.
 Located in the `renderers/h264-bitstream` folder.
 License: GNU LGPLv2.1

-# Contributing

-I'm afraid I won't have time to regularly maintain this project.
-Instead, I'm hoping this project can be improved in a community effort.
-I'll fix and add as much as I need for personal use, and I count on you to do the same!

-Your contributions are more than welcome!

 # Todo